Sciebo-RDS/oc-describo/README.md

 #### Describo

 If the describo instance does not run on the default host, you can change it on the describo admin-panel `http://localhost:8000/settings/admin?sectionid=describo`.
 Also you can change the oauth2 client name, if you do not want to use `describo` as the client name.
+As an addition, you can change the values in the [configuration.php](https://github.com/Sciebo-RDS/oc-describo/blob/main/php/configuration.php) aswell.
+Then this values will be used as the default values.
+If you do not set anything in the admin page, the values from the `configuration.php` will be used.
+Otherwise, the values in admin page will be used over the `configuration.php` values.
+For convenience, you see the used values in the admin page right from the startup.

 ### Links to know